How To Setup A Polaroid Guest Book Station At Your Wedding

 You will need a polaroid camera(s) with film to take pictures of your guests.
 Stash several film packs because your guest may have more than two takes at their photoshoot.

 The next item you need is a photo guest book.
 You can get a wedding sign in book that goes with the theme of your wedding.
-If you’re having a spring wedding, you can go for a Rose Gold polaroid book, and if it’s a summer wedding, you can choose a Rustic-themed photo guest book.
+If you’re having a spring wedding, you can go for a Polaroid Wedding Guest Book, and if it’s a summer wedding, you can choose a Wedding Guest Book Alternatives.
 We recommend that you have extra polaroid books, in case they fill up fast.

 Wedding guests don’t walk about with marker pens, at least the ones we know.
 So you should have a handful of markers they can use to write their messages on the polaroid guest book for wedding.